 New York Sublease Agreement

-A New York sublease agreement is a legal contract that allows a tenant (the sublessor) to rent out their rental unit to another tenant (the sublessee), either in full or in part.
-The original tenant remains responsible for the lease terms, meaning they are liable if the sublessee breaches the lease.
+A New York sublease agreement represents a legal contract that enables a tenant (the sublessor) to rent out their rental unit to another tenant (the sublessee), either in full or in part.
+Furthermore, the original tenant maintains responsibility for all lease terms throughout the sublease period.
+Additionally, this means they bear liability if the sublessee breaches the New York sublease contract.
+Moreover, understanding these responsibilities helps ensure successful sublease arrangements.

 New York Sublease Agreement

-In New York, tenants must obtain explicit written permission from their landlord to sublet their rental unit, unless the lease explicitly allows subletting.
-The process for requesting consent involves sending a certified letter to the landlord that includes:
+In New York, tenants must obtain explicit written permission from their landlord before establishing any sublease arrangement, unless the lease explicitly allows subletting activities.
+Moreover, the consent process involves sending a certified letter to the landlord that includes specific required information for the New York sublease contract.
+Therefore, understanding proper procedures ensures compliance with state subletting regulations.

 - The name of the proposed sublessee